 Eventually, one of them would get caught, and the dice finally came up for USS Gudgeon in August 1957.
 Standard practice was to close with the coast during the day, then retreat offshore at night to snorkel, recharging the batteries and replenishing the air within the boat.
 Unfortunately, the Soviets spotted her late in the day and ships quickly converged, making it impossible for her to get away or recharge her batteries.
 The air quickly grew foul, and small depth charges fell around Gudgeon.
 Eventually, it was too much to withstand, and she was forced to the surface.
 The Soviets let her go, signalling "Thanks for the ASW exercise", but it was clear that the days of taking diesel boats near the Soviet coast were numbered.

 Fortunately, an alternative was available, as nuclear propulsion was in the process of revolutionizing submarine warfare.
 Admiral Rickover had initially resisted using his new boats off the Soviet coast, but high underwater speed and independence from air were clearly a major advantage, and the nuke boats were soon taking most of the shifts off the Soviet coast.
 But the Soviets were spending more and more time at sea themselves, and trailing their submarines became an important part of the role of the SSNs.
 They could watch and listen to their adversaries, usually undetected, and learning how they would operate in wartime.
 This mission took on increased importance in the late 60s when the Soviets regularly began to deploy their Yankee class SSBNs into the Atlantic.
 These raised the possibility of a decapitating strike, with missiles hitting Washington before retaliation could be ordered, but they were also much quieter than the first generation of Soviet nuke boats.
 Tracking them would be a difficult task, first achieved by Commander "Whitey" Mack and USS Lapon, who trailed a Yankee for 47 days in late 1969.
-Information gathered ranged from the box she operated in (which in turn forced US intelligence to significant increase the estimated range of her missiles) to the schedule she kept to the performance of her sonar, which usually picked up targets at half the range Lapon's did.
+Information gathered ranged from the box she operated in (which in turn forced US intelligence to significantly increase the estimated range of her missiles) to the schedule she kept to the performance of her sonar, which usually picked up targets at half the range Lapon's did.

 Other skippers soon began trying to match or exceed Mack's feat, and while the risks of being spotted and held down by the Soviets were diminished, a new problem appeared.
 Sonar is not a particularly precise sensor, and when two submarines are maneuvering in close proximity, only one of whom is aware of the other, incidents can happen.
 The most dramatic took place in June 1970, when a Soviet Echo class submarine attempted to submerge on top of Tautog, whose crew fled the scene of the incident falsely believing that the Soviet vessel had actually sunk.
 But even this wasn't enough to stop the program, although Captains were ordered to back off some (and improved ESM gear reduced the need for them to get quite as close) and the common practice of falsifying logs to hide exactly how close they'd gotten to the Soviet coast was clamped down on in the spirit of detente.
 But the importance of the mission was shown in the sheer number of subs dedicated to it, and the modification of the last 9 boats of the Sturgeon class with a 10' hull stretch to accommodate extra signals equipment and the men to run it.